zearp/Nucintosh/README.md

   - IntelMausi
   - NVMeFix
   - CPUFriend
-  - BlueToolFixup -- fixes bluetooth in Monterey
+  - BlueToolFixup -- fixes bluetooth in Big Sur and beyond
-  - OpenIntelWireless for Intel bluetooth and wifi
+  - OpenIntelWireless kexts for Intel bluetooth and wifi
   - RealtekCardReader

 ## Index